Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 How Can Increasing Reading Proficiency Open Doors to Opportunity?

-The Georgia Early Literacy Act passed out of the state House of Representatives in February of 2026 with almost unanimous bipartisan support.
-It heads to the Senate next.
+The state legislature passed the Georgia Early Literacy Act in March of 2026 with unanimous bipartisan support.
 The strong approval of the bill confirms that Georgia’s policymakers have made literacy a priority.

 This attention to literacy will make a meaningful difference for many Georgians.
 Research has shown that children who aren’t proficient in reading by third grade are four times as likely to drop out of school before getting their high school diploma.
 And without that degree, access to higher levels of education, fulfilling jobs, and economic opportunities is more limited.
 For students who come from vulnerable families, struggles with reading can also make it harder to escape poverty.